nikheal25/core-task-engine/README.md

 ## Linting and Formatting

-This project uses ESLint with the Airbnb style guide and Prettier for code formatting.
-Ensure your code adheres to these standards before committing.

-- To format the code: `pnpm format`
-- To lint the code and fix automatically fixable issues: `pnpm lint`
+This project uses ESLint and Prettier to enforce code style and quality.
+See the [Linting and Formatting Guide](./docs/developer-guide/linting-formatting.md) for details on configuration and usage.

 ## Costing API